Expected Performance of a Mean-Reversion Trading Strategy - Part 3

 Y_t = \frac{\sigma^2 t - X_t^2}{2} + \int_0^t M_u\, dX_u.

-The new ingredient is the expectation of the stochastic integral.
 Substituting the OU dynamics dX_u = -\theta X_u\, du + \sigma\, dW_u:

 \mathbb{E}\!\left[\int_0^t M_u\, dX_u\right] = -\theta \int_0^t \mathbb{E}[M_u X_u]\, du + \sigma\, \underbrace{\mathbb{E}\!\left[\int_0^t M_u\, dW_u\right]}_{=\, 0}.

-The stochastic integral has zero expectation (martingale property).
+The stochastic integral \int_0^t M_u\, dW_u has zero expectation by the martingale property (the integrand M_u is adapted and satisfies \mathbb{E}[\int_0^t M_u^2\, du] < \infty, which holds for all the estimators considered below).
 Since \mathbb{E}[X_u] = 0, we have \mathbb{E}[M_u X_u] = \operatorname{Cov}(M_u, X_u).
 The expected annualised PnL is therefore:

 \boxed{ \mathbb{E}\!\left[\frac{Y_t}{t}\right] = \frac{1}{2}\left(\sigma^2 - \frac{s_t^2}{t}\right) - \frac{\theta}{t}\int_0^t \operatorname{Cov}(M_u, X_u)\, du. }